 Listening to Vox almost brought me to tears many times.
 This society, this dystopia, feels so real, so tangible, considering current events, that it’s an experience I think you should pace out for yourself.
+And I’m so happy to be on the blog tour for the Paperback release!

 On the day the government decrees that women are no longer allowed more than 100 words daily, Dr. Jean McClellan is in denial—this can’t happen here.
 Not in America.
 Not to her.